Consumer Medicine Information (CMI)

 Do not take Stemetil if the packaging is torn or shows signs of tampering.

-If you are not sure whether you should start taking Stemetil, talk to your doctor or pharmacist.
+If you are not sure whether you should start taking Stemetil, talk to your doctor

 Before you start to take it